cybertec-postgresql/safe-backup/README.md

-Now that exclusive backup with `pg_start_backup()` and `pg_stop_backup()` has been deprecated, it is more difficult to perform a PostgreSQL online file system backup using a pre-backup and a post-backup script.
+Now that exclusive backup with `pg_start_backup()` and `pg_stop_backup()` has been removed, it is more difficult to perform a PostgreSQL online file system backup using a pre-backup and a post-backup script.

 This project provides two `bash` scripts that can be used for that purpose.